 Carpal tunnel syndrome (CTS) is a very common wrist ailment among U.S. adults.
 But while this condition is often treated, carpal tunnel itself is not fully understood.
 A basic definition of carpal tunnel syndrome is that this refers to a number of side effects stemming from pressure on the median nerve.
 This nerve is responsible for movement and feeling for the thumb-side of the hand (the thumb to the thumb side of the ring finger, as well as the palm).

 Now you might be wondering what is a carpal tunnel and how does it play into the carpal tunnel syndrome definition.
-Well, the median nerve as well as some tendons pass through a narrow “carpal tunnel” on the way into the hand.
+Well, the median nerve, as well as some tendons, pass through a narrow “carpal tunnel” on the way into the hand.
 This is where the problematic compression of the median nerve often occurs.

 Some are simply born with smaller carpal tunnels, making them more vulnerable to carpal tunnel syndrome.
 Women are thought to be three times more likely to suffer carpal tunnel syndrome than men due to their relatively smaller carpal tunnels.

 In other instances, swelling is the cause of carpal tunnel syndrome.
-Some believe repetitive motions of the hand/wrist lead to this swelling, whether this is via use of vibrating tools, typing, assembly line labor or playing an instrument.
+Some believe repetitive motions of the hand/wrist lead to this swelling, whether this is via the use of vibrating tools, typing, assembly line labor or playing an instrument.
 However, studies have yielded inconclusive results as to this connection.

 Following are a few other factors that can lead to painful swelling as well as some other carpal tunnel syndrome causes:

-The most common symptoms for carpal tunnel syndrome are pain, numbness, tingling or weakness in the hand or fingers.
+The most common symptoms of carpal tunnel syndrome are pain, numbness, tingling or weakness in the hand or fingers.
 Often, people respond to this by “shaking out” the affected hand.
 In cases of bilateral carpal tunnel syndrome, the discomfort usually begins and is more intense in one’s dominant hand.

 Some also experience radiating pain in the forearm with carpal tunnel syndrome.
 Other signs of carpal tunnel syndrome include a weak grip or coordination issues of the fingers, such as a struggle to complete fine finger movements.